Peat swamp forest: Ecology

-Peat forest contains high amount of carbon due to its soil nature, categorized as histosols with characteristics of high organic material content (70-99%).
+Peat forest contains high amount of carbon due to its soil nature, categorized as histosols with characteristics of high organic material content (70–99%).
 This carbon pool is stabilized by the low temperature on temperate peat, and by the water logging on tropical peat.
 Disturbances that change the temperature or the water content of the peat will release this stored carbon into the atmosphere, exacerbating human-made climate change.
 Estimation of carbon content of tropical peat ranges from 50 Gt carbon to 88 Gt carbon.

 In Indonesia

-Peat formation is a natural carbon sink; carbon is withdrawn out of the system and converted into peat through biological activity.
 Peat swamp forests originally represented major ecosystems in Indonesia and ranged between 16.5 and 27 million hectares.
 In their original state, Indonesian peat swamp forests released between 0.01 and 0.03 Gt of carbon annually.
 In recent years, however, these important ecosystems have been reduced through deforestation, drainage, and conversion to agricultural lands and other activities.
 Their current status as carbon sequestering systems have thus also been reduced significantly.
 An understanding of the global importance of peat (and thus the urgency of maintaining peat swamp forests) and identifying alternative ways of making these areas productive in an environmentally sound and sustainable manner should have high priority among scientists and policy-makers alike.